Visualizer Function

 return LeapText(text)

-The @tensorleap_custom_visualizerdecorator registers each visualizer into the Tensorleap integration.
+The [@tensorleap\_custom\_visualizer](/tensorleap-integration/python-api/code_loader/decorators/tensorleap_custom_visualizer.md)decorator registers each visualizer into the Tensorleap integration.

-These functions should return one of the following types defined in visualizer_classes.
+These functions should return one of the following types defined in [**visualizer\_classes**](/tensorleap-integration/python-api/code_loader/visualizer_classes.md).

-The visualizer_classes pages contain additional, visualizer specific, examples.
-Moreover, full script usage can be found at Integration Script.
+The [**visualizer\_classes**](/tensorleap-integration/python-api/code_loader/visualizer_classes.md) pages contain additional, visualizer specific, examples.
+Moreover, full script usage can be found at [**Integration Script**](/tensorleap-integration/writing-integration-code.md#dataset-script).